Take a quick break from your search and do a little thought experiment with us…

 That’s right, we decided to create a calming supplement that contains all of those natural calming ingredients listed above.

 Now, we know we might sound biased, but you see, we have our hand in every single product we create.
-So, we know firsthand (and paw!) of what’s going into our pet products, because we would never offer anything we wouldn’t give to our own canine friends.
+So, we know first-hand (and paw!) what’s going into our pet products because we would never offer anything we wouldn’t give to our own dogs.

 Our calming hemp soft chews are packed with the therapeutic benefits of tryptophan, chamomile, valerian root, passion flower, and certified organic hemp-derived phytocannabinoids like CBD.